What is alimony?

 - Which one does the most career building

-In Georgia, alimony is usually not available to a spouse who caused the divorce by cheating or abandoning the family.
-Alimony may be ordered for a limited time period, or until the spouse receiving alimony dies or remarries; or it may be paid in one lump sum.
+In Georgia, alimony is usually unavailable to a spouse who caused the divorce by cheating or abandoning the family.
+Alimony may be ordered for a limited period, or until the spouse receiving alimony dies or remarries, or it may be paid in one lump sum.

 The three types of alimony in Georgia are:

 Rehabilitative alimony.
-It’s only paid to a spouse for a specific period of time.
-It’s a way to help a lower-income spouse get by while they look for a job, go to school or start a business.
+It is only paid to a spouse for a specific period of time.
+It’s a way to help a lower-income spouse get by while they look for a job, go to school, or start a business.
 It is the most common type of alimony in Georgia.

 Permanent alimony.
-It’s paid until there is a change made by the court.
-Permanent alimony is rare and is usually reserved for an older spouse in a long-term marriage who has little, if any, earning potential.
+It’s paid until the court makes a change.
+Permanent alimony is rare and usually reserved for an older spouse in a long-term marriage who has little earning potential.